Hinrich Lohse: Nazi Party career in Schleswig-Holstein

 Between 3 September 1928 and 15 April 1929, Lohse also temporarily administered Gau Hamburg before the appointment of Karl Kaufmann as Gauleiter.
 In August 1929, he attended the party rally in Nuremberg for which he was awarded the Nuremberg Party Day Badge.
 During this time, he also led into the Nazi Party various nationally-oriented farming associations in northern Germany, such as the Rural People's Movement.
 On 15 July 1932, he was appointed as Landesinspekteur-North.
 In this position, he had oversight responsibility for his Gau and three others (Hamburg, Mecklenburg-Lubeck, and Pomerania).
 This was a short-lived initiative by Strasser to centralize control over the Gaue.
 However, it was unpopular with all the Gauleiter and was repealed on Strasser's fall from power in December 1932.
 Lohse then returned to his Gauleiter position in Schleswig-Holstein.

 In the July 1932 parliamentary election, Lohse was elected to the Reichstag for electoral constituency 13 (Schleswig-Holstein).
 While he was not elected at the following two general elections in November and March, he returned as a member for Schleswig-Holstein at the November 1933 election and retained this seat until the fall of the Nazi regime in May 1945.
 Shortly after the Nazi seizure of power he was appointed as Oberpräsident (high president) of the province of Schleswig-Holstein on 25 March 1933.
 He thus united under his control the highest Party and governmental offices in the province.
 On 11 April, he was named as the province's plenipotentiary to the Reichsrat, serving until its abolition by the Nazis on 14 February 1934.
 On 11 July 1933, Lohse was named to the recently reconstituted Prussian State Council.
 On 15 November, he was made an honorary SA-Gruppenführer in the Nazi paramilitary, the Sturmabteilung (SA).
 In 1934, he took over the chairmanship of the Nordische Gesellschaft (Nordic Association).
 On 1 January 1937, he was promoted to SA-Obergruppenführer.
 On 16 November 1942, Lohse was appointed the Reich Defense Commissioner for his Gau.

-Reichskommissar in the Baltics and Holocaust involvement
+in the Baltics and Holocaust involvement

 General Commissioner of Latvia Otto-Heinrich Drechsler, Reich Commissar for the Ostland Hinrich Lohse, Reich Minister for the Occupied Eastern Territories Alfred Rosenberg and SA Officer Eberhard Medem in Dobele (1942).